opencog/opencog/opencog/nlp/learn/README.md

            parses obtained for the sentence with link-parses in "any" mode.
            If cnt_reach is set to 0, then it uses all returned parses.

-   cnt-mode used for observing is still being used.
-Also, if you want to give weight to the word-pairs MI (multiplied by 1/separation), assign mst_dist="#t".
-   The parameter cnt_reach does not have an effect at this stage, you can leave it as is.

 5) In your working directory run the following:
    ```
       ./run-multiple-terminals.sh pairs lang ??_pairs your_user your_password